Enter (Within Temptation album)

-Enter is the debut studio album by Dutch symphonic gothic metal band Within Temptation, released by DSFA Records in 1997.
-After the band became more widely known in foreign markets, it was released by the independent label Season of Mist in North America in 2007, and re-printed by Nuclear Blast in 2014.
+Enter is the debut studio album by the Dutch symphonic metal band Within Temptation, released by DSFA Records in 1997.
+After the band became more widely known in foreign markets, it was re-released by the independent label Season of Mist in North America in 2007, and by Nuclear Blast in 2014.
 It was produced by Lex Vogelaar, founder of the Dutch death metal band Orphanage, and had to recorded, completed and mixed within three weeks.

 The album prominently features lead singer Sharon den Adel's vocals as well as guitarist Robert Westerholt's gruff death metal growls.
 It is considered a gothic metal release with elements from doom metal, and the lyrics focus mostly on dark and supernatural themes.
 The track "Restless" was released as the first and only single.
 Although the album failed to achieve commercial success at the time of its release, it entered the Dutch Charts in 2002 after the commercial success of the band's following album.

+History

 Recording

 One week after they signed with DSFA Records, Within Temptation started recording Enter.
-The tracks on the album were new versions of the tracks that had appeared on Within Temptation's demos.
+The tracks were new versions of demo tracks.
 It was recorded in Studio Moskou, Utrecht, and it was completed and mixed within three weeks.

 Robert Westerholt remembers that "it was incomparable to the first recordings we did earlier, this one was much more professional.
 After all a nice experience, but a very quick one.
 'Enter' was recorded in two weeks and mixed in three days, so it was very difficult for we couldn't take time to develop songs.
 But it was a nice experience - it was our first album!"
 Vocalist Sharon den Adel recalls that "I only had one and a half days to record my parts and it was quite hectic, just a short warm-up and then 'Go'!"
 Lex Vogelaar, founder of the Dutch death metal band Orphanage, supplied the guitar parts for the track "Pearls of Light".
 Orphanage vocalist George Oosthoek performed some of the growls on "Deep Within".